Imelda Munster

-Imelda Munster (born 24 February 1968) is an Irish Sinn Féin politician who has been a Teachta Dála (TD) for the Louth constituency since the 2016 general election.
+Imelda Munster (born 24 February 1968) is an Irish former Sinn Féin politician who served as a Teachta Dála (TD) for the Louth constituency from 2016 to 2024.

 She was elected to Louth County Council representing the Drogheda East local electoral area following the 2004 local elections and was re-elected in 2009 to both Drogheda Borough Council and Louth County Council.

 She successfully contested the Louth constituency at 2016 general election, receiving 8,829 first preference votes (13.1%) and was re-elected at the 2020 general election receiving 17,203 first preference votes (24.34%).

+On 1 December 2023, Munster announced she would not contest the 2024 Irish general election.

 Personal life

 Munster lives with her husband Niall and two daughters in Melifont Park, Drogheda.